-Nothing is more time consuming, frustrating, worrisome, and annoying than your children’s fights.
+Nothing is more time consuming, frustrating, worrisome, and annoying than your children’s sibling rivalry.
 In an nano second, you fear they will never have any meaningful relationships of any kind.
 You don’t know what to do to change it, you yell at their behavior and maybe send one or both to their rooms.
 And it starts all over again.
 The drain on a parent’s psyche is palpable.

 So let’s go through the process and make some changes that will not only get you out of the fray, but will give your children the most important life-long skills they can have.